-Giles has lived in Nettleham for over a quarter of a century and attended local schools including De Aston Sixth Form at Market Rasen.
+Giles has lived in Nettleham for just over three decades and attended local schools including De Aston Sixth Form at Market Rasen.
 Giles read for his undergraduate degree at the University of Hull and graduated in July 2004.

-Giles has a track record to be proud of working hard within the local community.
-Giles has been an active member of Nettleham Parish Council since 2006, and has been involved on the Planning Committee and Mulsanne Park Users Committee of which he was Chairman.
-In that time, in partnership with Nettleham Tennis Club, together they have delivered new Tennis Courts.
+Giles served as a member of Nettleham Parish Council between 2006-2019, having been successfully elected in 2006, 2010, 2011, 2015 and 2019, He was involved on the Planning Committee and Mulsanne Park Users Committee of which he was Chairman.
+During that time, in partnership with Nettleham Tennis Club, together they have delivered new Tennis Courts.
 Giles campaigned against the closure of the Linelands Care Home and continues to seek the return of the Linelands site to use as a care facility for the elderly in our community.
-He currently serves on the parish council’s Personnel & Standards Committee.
+He resigned from the parish council following the

 Giles has served as a Governor at Nettleham Infants School where he had particular responsibilities on the Resources Committee.
 Giles successfully tackled the issue of parking on All Saints Lane, the end of the after-school club, and the transition to academy status during his time as a Governor, which has meant a real improvement for local residents.

 Giles works locally for the Gainsborough Constituency Conservative Association, as Organising Secretary and for the Rt.
 Hon Sir Edward Leigh, Member of Parliament for the Gainsborough Constituency, as Constituency Communications Manager.
 Professionally since his graduation, Giles has worked most notably at the Environment Agency, Lincolnshire & Rutland Education and Business Partnership (EBP) and the Lincolnshire Association for the Care of the Elderly.